Last Updated on

 This Berlin travel guide includes my personal favorites in Berlin.
 These are my top choices to soak up the culture and feel of the German capital – especially if you don’t have a lot of time.
 The sights listed are the main things everyone should see when traveling to Berlin, and we included some tips on finding short and long-term apartments as well.

-One of our favorite cities, we will be back in Berlin again and again and will continue to add to the list.
+One of my favorite cities, I will be back in Berlin again and again and will continue to add to the list.
 Have something to add?
-If you have suggestions and recommendations to be included in this guide – not-to-miss attractions, outstanding restaurants, walking tours or anything else – please leave your suggestions in the comments and we will add them to this ever-growing guide to Berlin.
+If you have suggestions and recommendations to be included in this guide – not-to-miss attractions, outstanding restaurants, walking tours or anything else – please leave your suggestions in the comments and I will add them to this ever-growing guide to Berlin.

 An overview of Berlin